Protected Presentation

 05

 Allocated within existing DOOH programmatic-guaranteed spend — no incremental contract.
-Two theaters, eight residential screen catchments, digital creative trafficking, foot-traffic measurement, Adelaide attention scoring, closed-loop report.
+Two theaters, eight residential screen catchments, digital creative trafficking, foot-traffic measurement, third-party attention scoring, closed-loop report.
 Everything in scope.
 If the result lands, the methodology scales to a full multi-market plan at any budget tier — and Universal walks into the next FY plan with a real performance number for OOH.

 Confirm Forgotten Island as the test title and the September Canadian release window.